osmcode/osmium-tool/man/osmium-file-formats.md

 OSM uses three types of files for its main data:

 **Data files**
-:   These are the most common files containing the OSM data at a specific point
+:   These are the most common files.
+They contain the OSM data from a specific
-    in time.
+    point in time.
 This can either be a planet file containing *all* OSM data or some kind of extract.
 At most one version of every object (node, way, or relation) is contained in this file.
 Deleted objects are *not* in this file.
 The usual suffix used is `.osm`.